ice-bergtech/kr8/docs/concepts/components.md

 This will load the specified file into the jsonnet vm external vars.
 These files can then be referenced in your jsonnet code using the function `std.extVar("var_name")` variable.

-It will be availble to be used in component jsonnet as a string, but functions like
+It will be available to be used in component jsonnet as a string, but functions like

 ### jpaths